CodeYourFuture/module-tests/README.md

 ## Instructions

-1. Please UNCOMMENT each function, and its associated name in the module.exports object at the bottom of the file, as you reach them.
+1. Fork and clone this repository.
+2. Please provide implementation for each function - fill in the parts marked with `TODO:`
-2. Tests marked with `xit` are ignored, so in order to run a test, you need to change the `module1.test.js` file from...
+3. Tests marked with `xit` are ignored, so in order to run a test, you need to change the `module1.test.js` file from...

 ```
   xit("Q? - Description", function() { ...